BY MARIE MARKESTEYN WITH CANDACE WALSH

 I told him, “Well, you can come and see me here, because I’m moving in.”
 He eventually came around; we moved into Casa Grande in 1980, after working out the details.
 He never regretted it.

 At the time, I was studying at the College of Santa Fe, and working in its career development office.
-One of my responsibilities was to help former prisoners, who had taken college classes while in the penitentiary, and jobs after they were released.
+One of my responsibilities was to help former prisoners, who had taken college classes while in the penitentiary, find jobs after they were released.
 I asked three or four of them to help Dan and me with the restoration.
 We put new linoleum down in the kitchen, replaced the broken glass, and got the water and electricity running.

 My time living there was one of the most incredible periods of my life.
 I’ve lived in the community ever since, for almost forty years, and I’ve gotten to know a lot of the local people.
 At least once a week, if not more, somebody would come by and talk with me about the history they had experienced there.
 I wish I had written more of their stories down.
 But I’ll share the ones I did capture.